Mohammed-islam0907/learning-devops/AWS/README.md

 - All AWS Services are publicly exposed publicly
 - VPC Endpoints (powered by AWS PrivateLink) allows access to these services using private network
+- Must be used with NLB & ENI

 ## IPv6